 With the traditional ADU building process, the design and construction teams are typically separated—the architect designs the permit set and navigates the local permitting process, and then the builder comes in after permit approval to bid on your project.
 This is a risky bet.

-“Because there is little to no communication between the designer and builder, it’s difficult to get a clear cost estimate for your project until you have paid tens of thousands out of pocket,” Hillary explained.
-“That can be a non-starter for most single family homeowners.”
+Because there is little to no communication between the designer and builder, it’s difficult to get a clear cost estimate for your project until you have paid tens of thousands out of pocket.
+That can be a non-starter for most single-family homeowners.

 Part of what makes ADUs so appealing is the ability to build a completely new living space without buying a whole new home.
-We have found that most homeowners want something customized, something that matches their current home.
+Cottage has found that most homeowners want something customized, something that matches their current home.
 Often, with prefab ADU companies, this customization is not an option.

 Is the ADU Construction Quality Exceptional?

-The real standout GCs are the ones that are highly communicative, experienced, localized, and dependable.”
+The real standout GCs are the ones that are highly communicative, experienced, localized, and dependable.

 Having a solid foundation, wood framing, drywall, roofing, and custom finishes are essential things you need in ADU construction, and they’re a given for Cottage general contractor partners.
-This should be a requirement for your project as well, and is not necessarily the case for prefab home and ADU companies.
+Still, although this should be a requirement for your project, it’s not necessarily guaranteed with prefab home and ADU companies.

 Is Project Capacity Guaranteed for Your ADU Project?

 Because smaller general contractors tend to be driven by local demand, it can be difficult to find a good contractor willing to take on your project for a fair price.
 Clearly, when you’re trying to choose the right ADU builder, you want to find someone who’s gonna have the time and resources for your project without spending an unreasonable amount.

-“Cottage looks for contractors that we can build a long term relationship with through a steady stream of projects in their location of expertise,” Hillary explained.
-“We are committed to learning what projects work best for each contractor as these relationships are critical in being able to offer our clients the best contractors, committed to helping build new projects — that way, both you and your contractor are happy.
+Cottage looks for contractors to build long-term relationships with through a steady stream of projects in their location of expertise.
+Cottage is committed to learning what projects work best for each contractor.
+These relationships are critical in offering clients the best contractors committed to helping build new projects — that way, both you and your contractor are happy.

 Larger contractor firms tend to shy away from ADU projects because of their smaller project size compared to full-sized homes and home remodels.
-In addition, there can be additional hidden costs associated with trying to work with a larger-scale contractor.
+In addition, there can be hidden costs associated with trying to work with a larger-scale contractor.

-By providing contractor partners with ongoing projects and a process to help streamline the building process at Cottage, we are able to get these quality contractors to take on these relatively smaller projects that they may not be as willing to do as one-off projects.”
+By providing contractor partners with ongoing projects and a process to help streamline the building process at Cottage, quality contractors are willing to take on these relatively smaller projects that they may not be as willing to do as one-off projects.

-Even prefab ADU companies have capacity issues.
+Even prefab ADU companies have project capacity issues.
 Certain companies require a certain number of prefab accessory dwelling units in your neighborhood to be signed under contract before starting on your project, leaving you at the whims of local demand that is out of your control.

 Alternatively, other prefab ADU companies may not be able to definitively confirm whether your project site qualifies for a static ADU to be craned in.
-Site conditions out of your control such as electrical power lines, easements, minimum lot size, or your lot depth can either prevent a prefab ADU from being dropped in or add in hidden costs that can show up last minute.
+Site conditions out of your control, such as electrical power lines, easements, minimum lot size, or your lot depth, can either prevent a prefab ADU from being dropped in or add in hidden costs that can show up last minute.

 Are ADU Delivery Timeline and Expectations Clear?

-The Cottage Design and Operations teams are constantly fine-tuning our process to ensure a beautiful, buildable design that will quickly pass through the city and get into the contractors hands as soon as possible.”
+The Cottage Design and Operations teams are constantly fine-tuning their process to ensure a beautiful, buildable design that will quickly pass through approvals and get into the contractors' hands as soon as possible.

-“By keeping our contractor in the loop throughout the process, we can keep the entire team on the same page and limit any surprises in the field.
-This keeps your project on schedule.”
+By keeping contractors in the loop throughout the process, the entire team stays on the same page, limiting any surprises in the field and keeping your project on schedule.

 Choosing the Right ADU Builder for your Cottage

 State laws and jurisdictions, zoning laws in your municipalities, and building permit applications are just some examples of ADU considerations you should be aware of for any new constructions or renovations to your existing structure.

-There are so many types of ADUs from in-law apartments to a backyard home for rent to basement conversions, garage conversions, in-law units, and everything in-between.
+There are so many types of ADUs, from in-law apartments to backyard homes, for-rent units to basement conversions, garage conversions and everything in-between.
 The best ADU contractor guarantees that your backyard cottage or attic apartment will include a full-service design that's perfect for your lifestyle and your neighborhood's building codes.